-Course: OCR GCSE Computer Science Speak to: Mr James / Mr Renshaw
+OCR GCSE Computer Science Speak to Ms Barrow or Mr Renshaw

 Why choose Computer Science?

 - It's a great way to develop critical thinking, analysis and problem-solving skills, which can be transferred to further learning and everyday life - Computer Science focuses on computational thinking, which develops problem solving skills that can be transferred to any subject area.